mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 > Beneath the shadowless tree, the community ferryboat;
 > Within the crystal palace, there is no one who knows.

-(Now, here is the poem with Hseuh Tou’s comments, as Katagiri Roshi read it.)
+(Here is the poem with Hseuh Tou’s comments included, as Katagiri Roshi read it.)

 > South of Hsiang, north of T’an;
 >> [Hsueh Tou](glossary#setchō-jūken) added the comment, “A single hand does not make random sound.”